 Before you give a glitter jar to a child, you must teach them how to use it.
 Invite your child to sit down comfortably.
 Encourage them to shift their gaze to the swirling glitter, breathing deeply in and out as they watch it sink to the bottom of the jar.

 Next, invite them to notice the calm feeling moving through their body as they breathe.
 Perhaps their feet feel heavy and warm, and that feeling is moving up towards their shoulders.
 As they breathe, ask them to notice how their heartbeat feels steady and their body temperature feels just right.
 All the while breathing in…and out.
+As the glitter settles and the water clears, so will their thoughts, feelings, and body.

 As the boy in my office watched the glitter, his breath deepened and became more rhythmic.
 His expression softened as his fists relaxed.
 After 10 minutes, he asked for permission to get a drink.